BetweenWalls/Journey/README.md

-# Journey
+# Journey (streamlined)
 Lootfilter for Diablo II: Path of Diablo

+This branch removes extra descriptions and optional rules.

 ## Overview
-This filter provides sane default settings in a classic style, and includes many customization options.
+This filter provides sane default settings in a classic style.

 Most items are shown at level 1; junk items are gradually hidden as your character levels up.
 These display changes occur until level 90, afterwhich no additional changes are made.
-The filter file includes descriptions for what is hidden at which levels, and other descriptions are included throughout to assist with tailoring the filter to your needs.
+The filter file includes descriptions for what is hidden at which levels.

-If the extra descriptions/options are too much, the [streamlined version](https://github.com/BetweenWalls/Journey/tree/streamlined#Journey-streamlined) has the same defaults at less than half the size.

 ## Features
 * Mostly follows classic style (it still looks like D2)